 Validate Their Big Feelings

-Toddlers don’t always have the most common sense.
+Toddlers often lack good common sense.
 I know when my daughter was a toddler, she would have a meltdown over the color of her cup.
 Or the fact that I had dared peel a banana for her (despite her not yet being able to do it herself).
 So don’t always stress about fixing it or making it better.
-Focus on naming their feelings and offering comfort when they’re ready.
+Focus on helping them name their feelings and offering comfort when they’re ready.
 This acknowledgment shows you understand where they’re coming from and increases your child’s bond with you.

 Heartbeat Hugs

 Well, that’s what we call them in my house.
-If your child is escalated or heightened, it’s essential to co-regulate as they are still learning to regulate themselves.
-Skin-to-skin is something we think only matters in infancy, but pulling them in close and laying their ear against your breastbone works wonders like when they were babies.4 Their bodies will start to sync to yours when they can hear the rhythm of your heart and breathing, so pull them into an embrace and ask them to listen to your heart.
+If your child is escalated or heightened, it’s essential to co-regulate, as they are still learning to regulate their own emotions.
+Skin-to-skin is something we think only matters in infancy, but pulling them in close and laying their ear against your breastbone works wonders, like when they were babies.4 Their bodies will start to sync to yours when they can hear the rhythm of your heart and breathing, so pull them into an embrace and ask them to listen to your heart.
 Make sure you’re taking deep, calm breaths.
 Very soon, their body will sync with yours, and they will calm down.

 Bonding With Children